julawsoft/backend/README.md

 - configure database settings in app/.env
 - install the packages: npm install --save
 - to run api: cd app/ npm run dev
-- make sure you hava keycloak server is running
+- make sure you have keycloak server is running